Roseinfire/HtmlS/README.md

 Loading of Htmls usually takes about (0,3) sec. <br>
 However, building a site may take significantly more time.
 #
+### About development
+The best way to take part in this project - `leave a comment` <br>
+Just go to the discussions and write about what features you would like to see. <br>
+Of course, there are no such things that never need to be better. <br>
+So, you can take any part of the project and develop it. <br>
+`Read` the `Contribution.js` file for the detailed information.
+#
 # Contact
 * [Roseinfire](https://github.com/Roseinfire)
 * [ko-fi.com/Roseinfire](https://ko-fi.com/roseinfire)